jProgr/jprogr.github.io/_posts/2023-02-05-mini-resources.md

 - Useful phrases at Omniglot [https://www.omniglot.com/language/phrases/mini.htm](https://www.omniglot.com/language/phrases/mini.htm).
 - Wordle in Mini [https://main--name-supose.netlify.app](https://main--name-supose.netlify.app).
 - Flag, assets, and imagery [https://jprogr.github.io/mini-images](/mini-images).
+- Mini in my pocket: print it, fold it and you are ready [PDF](/assets/bin/mini_pocket.pdf) (thanks to heywink on Discord for this resource).
 - Main page by the creator of the language with more resources [https://minilanguage.com](https://minilanguage.com/).

 ## Notes